AGonzalez5195/ios-closures-lab-1/README.md

 // 2, 3 and 5 have 2
 // 4 has 3 divisors
 // 6 has 4 divisors
+// 7 has 2 divisors
+// 8 has 4 divisors
+// 9 has 3 divisors
+// 10 has 4 divisors
+// 11 has 1 divisors
+// 12 has 6 divisors
+// 13 has 1 divisors
+// 14 has 4 divisors
+// 15 has 1 divisors

 // [1, 5, 2, 3, 4, 6] would also have been a valid solution
 ```